cloud66-oss/watchman/README.md

 <img src="http://cdn2-cloud66-com.s3.amazonaws.com/images/oss-sponsorship.png" width=150/>

 # Watchman
 Watchman is a web service to check health of an HTTP(S) endpoint remotely.
-It is intendend to run as a light, multi-instnace service on different geographical locations to provide a full picture of a web endpoint's health and accessibilty.
+It is intendend to run as a light, multi-instance service on different geographical locations to provide a full picture of a web endpoint's health and accessibilty.

 Watchman can easily be deployed as a "serverless" function (like AWS Lambda or GCP Cloud Run) for full geographical distribution, access to high quality network and cost effective monitoring.